 - A trained healthcare professional uses a small needle to collect a blood sample, typically from a vein in your arm.
 The process involves minimal discomfort and lasts just a few minutes.

-- Once the sample is collected, it is carefully stored in a tube.
+- Once the sample is collected, it is carefully stored in a tube containing an anticoagulant.

-- The tube is then sent to a laboratory and analysed using an automated haematology analyser.
+- The tube is then sent to a laboratory and analyzed using an automated haematology analyser.

 - This machine calculates the PDW value by examining the size variation of platelets in the blood sample.

-- After the analysis, your doctor will receive and discuss the results with you.
+- After the analysis, your doctor will receive and discuss the results with you in the context of your overall health and other blood parameters.

 Normal PDW Range and Interpretation

-It’s important to note that elevated PDW values have been associated with several health concerns.
-Therefore, it is important to monitor PDW and other platelet indices regularly.
+It’s important to note that abnormal PDW values have been statistically associated with several health concerns.
+Therefore, it is important to monitor PDW and other platelet indices regularly as part of a broader health assessment.

 Understanding High PDW